 Results also suggest touchscreen app games have the potential to support learning in other skill areas, including science knowledge and executive functioning.
-However, the authors point out that there were only a small number of studies targeting these skill areas, and further research is needed to establish whether use of interactive apps can effectively promote these skills.
+However, the authors point out that there were only a small number of studies targeting these skill areas, and further research is needed to establish whether use of interactive apps can effectively The study was published in Pediatrics. promote these skills.